PasamonteG/SQLDI_Install/02-SQLDI_V13.md

 ![duck4](sqldiimages/duck4.JPG) **USS environment variables**

 The SQLDI userid must have several USS environment variables correctly set, so that the binaries and libraries of SQLDI can be found at runtime.
 The .profile file for user AIDBADM has been edited ( from # SQLDI Setup onwards ) to set the correct paths and variables.
+There is a .profile file that you will need to copy using ibmuser to aidbadm root directory.

+cp /u/ibmuser/.profile.aidbadm /u/aidbadm/.profile

 ***/u/aidbadm/.profile***
 ```